Jiraporn1008/Vanness-Plus-Skill-Test/README.md

 - Detects two Excel file types:
   - `Daily report_YYYYMMDD_Name_Surname.xls`
   - `New Employee_YYYYMM.xls`
+- Only candidates with **Status = "Pass"** in daily reports are processed
-- Cross-maps candidates in reports with new employees
+- Cross-maps passed candidates with new employees
 - Builds a dashboard with matched data (Employee Name, Join Date, Role, and Team Member)

 ## 🚀 How to Use